BBD-GRADS/Simple-Mail-Client-Inc/backend/README.md

-# SpEYEder
+# Backend
-See what the web sees.
-Your one-stop visibility hub.
+where the email95 API lives